cockroachdb/errors/README.md

   - **when to use: when capturing/producing an error and a `context.Context` is available.**
   - what it does: it captures the `logtags.Buffer` object in the wrapper.
   - how to access the detail: `errors.GetContextTags()`, format with `%+v`, Sentry reports.

+## Providing PII-free details

+The library support PII-free strings essentially as follows:

+- by default, strings included in an error object are considered to be PII-unsafe, and are stripped out when building a Sentry report.
+- some fields in the library are whitelisted by default.
+- you can opt additional strings in to Sentry reports.

+The following strings from this library are "whitelisted" upfront, considered to be PII-free, and thus included in Sentry reports automatically:

+- the *type* of error objects,
+- stack traces (containing only file paths, line numbers, function names - arguments are not included),
+- issue tracker links (including URL and detail field),
+- telemetry keys,
+- error domains,
+- context tag keys,
+- the `format string` argument of `Newf`, `AssertionFailedf`, etc (the constructors ending with `...f()`),
+- the *type* of the additional arguments passed to the `...f()` constructors,
+- the *value of specific argument types* passed to the `...f()` constructors, when known to be PII-safe.
+  For details of which arguments are considered PII-free, see the [`Redact()` function](safedetails/redact.go).

+It is possible to opt additional in to Sentry reporting, using either of the following methods:

+- implement the `errors.SafeDetailer` interface, providing the `SafeDetails() []string` method on your error type.

+- enclose additional arguments passed to the `...f()` constructors with `errors.Safe()`.
+For example:
+  `err := errors.Newf("my code: %d", errors.Safe(123))`
+  — in this example, the value 123 will be included when a Sentry report is constructed.
+  - it also makes it available via `errors.GetSafeDetails()`/`GetAllSafeDetails()`.
+  - the value 123 is also part of the main error message returned by `Error()`.

+- attach additional arbitrary strings with `errors.WithSafeDetails(error, string, ...interface{}) error` and also use `errors.Safe()`.
+  For example: `err = errors.WithSafeDetails(err, "additional data: %s", errors.Safe("hello"))`.
+  - in this example, the string "hello" will be included in Sentry reports.
+  - however, it is not part of the main error message returned by `Error()`.

+For more details on how Sentry reports are built, see the [`report`](report) sub-package.

 ## Building your own error types